When in Rome…

 Never use a knife to cut spaghetti; twirl it on your fork

 As you might presume by now, Italians are serious about the ways in which pasta should be prepared and consumed.
-While it isn’t illegal to cut spaghetti with a knife (as often asked) or to break it in half for cooking, it simply isn’t acceptable to do either one.
+While it isn’t illegal to cut spaghetti with a knife (as often asked) or to break it in half for cooking, it isn’t acceptable to do either.
 In fact, spaghetti is easier to eat when you twirl the long strands around your fork.

 If you need help doing that, your plate is the preferred “assist” as opposed to a soup spoon.
 In fact, a survey by YouGov listed using a knife on pasta as one of the top “crimes” committed against Italian cuisine.